AndersHackerMand/F1-Info-display/README.md

 - **WiFiManager** (v2.0.17) by tzapu — MIT
 - **ArduinoJson** (v7.4.2) by Benoit Blanchon — MIT

-## Enclosure
-- STL Files are included in this project

-**Printer:**
-Any printer will be ok, For this project I used Creality K1C and hyper pla
-all settings default in creality print
-printed with no supports

 ## License
 This project is released under the [GNU GPL v3.0](LICENSE).